MirRahim/opswatch/README.md

 - Monitors multiple URLs by polling for HTTP 200
 - Badge turns red with a count of failing services
+- Shows response time (ms) and HTTP status code per service
+- Desktop notification when a service goes down or recovers
 - Configurable check interval (1, 5, 15, or 30 minutes)
 - "Check now" button for on-demand checks
 - Everything in the popup — no separate options page
+- No dependencies, no build step

 ## Screenshot